Marker Logo

 this page online

 Location.
 45° 49.494′ N, 88° 4.18′ W. Marker is in Iron Mountain, Michigan, in Dickinson County.
-Marker is at the intersection of Kent Street and Fairbanks Street/Carpenter Avenue, on the left when traveling east on Kent Street.
+It is at the intersection of Kent Street and Fairbanks Street/Carpenter Avenue, on the left when traveling east on Kent Street.
 Marker is located directly in front of the Cornish Pumping Engine and Mining Museum.
 Touch for map.
 Marker is at or near this postal address: 300 Kent Street, Iron Mountain MI 49801, United States of America.
 Touch for directions.

 Also see . . .
+John Daprato (1852-1940) (Find a Grave)

 Italians in Dickinson County Marker (<i>wide view</i>) image.
 Click for full size.

-Photographed By Cosmos Mariner, June 30, 2010
+Photographed by Cosmos Mariner, June 30, 2010

 2. Italians in Dickinson County Marker (wide view)